crochat/mip-deployment-infrastructure/README.md

 ## Install EXAREME and backend components
 Each software stack has more specific requirments

-To install EXAREME locally see the [Local exareme Deployment Guide](https://github.com/HBPMedical/mip-deployment-infrastructure/tree/release/Local-Deployment)
+To install EXAREME locally see the [Local exareme Deployment Guide](https://github.com/HBPMedical/mip-deployment-infrastructure/tree/release/Local-Deployment).
-To install Front End and APIs Pack require "Prepare your environment"

 ## Install Front End and APIs Pack

 ### Prepare your environment